Delta Geminorum

-Delta Geminorum (δ Geminorum, abbreviated Delta Gem, δ Gem), formally named Wasat /'weis@t/, is a triple star system in the constellation of Gemini.
+Delta Geminorum (δ Geminorum, abbreviated Delta Gem, δ Gem), formally named Wasat /'weis@t/, is a binary star system in the constellation of Gemini.

 Nomenclature

 δ Geminorum (Latinised to Delta Geminorum) is the system's Bayer designation.

 It bore the traditional name Wasat, which derives from the Arabic word for "middle".
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
-The WGSN approved the name Wasat for this star on 21 August 2016 and it is now so entered in the IAU Catalog of Star Names.
+The WGSN approved the name Wasat for Delta Geminorum A on 21 August 2016 and it is now so entered in the IAU Catalog of Star Names.

 In Chinese, 天樽 (Tiān Zūn), meaning Celestial Wine Cup, refers to an asterism consisting of Delta Geminorum, 57 Geminorum and Omega Geminorum.
 Consequently, Delta Geminorum itself is known as 天樽二 (Tiān Zūn èr, the Second Star of Celestial Wine Cup.).
 From this Chinese name, the name Ta Tsun has appeared.